CCI-Bonn/dCNN-MRI-Reconstruction/README.md

 1. Install the anaconda environment using environment.yml file in the repository.
 2. Download the network weights using the link https://heibox.uni-heidelberg.de/f/d8f1dc4c3ae5412a97b9/?dl=1  and extract the weights.
-3. The folder "Test/2D" contains all the test files for 2D reconstruction and folder "Test/3D" contains all the files for 3D reconstruction.
+3. The folder "Test/2D" contains all the test files for 2D reconstruction and folder "Test/3D" contains all the files for 3D reconstruction from single coil simulated data from nifti files.
 4. To reconstruct from undersampled MR data run the file run_SEQ_test.py  where SEQ = {CT1_2D,T1_2D,FLAIR,T2} for 2D sequences and SEQ = {CT1_3D,T1_3D} for 3D sequences.
 5. In the file edit the following fields as per your configuration:
     ~~~